omercankoc/swift-handbook/Collections/Arrays.md

 ["macOS", "iPadOS", "iOS", "watchOS"]
 ```

-- Changes the positions of the Elements randomly:
+- Changes the positions of the Elements randomly
 ```swift
 os.shuffle()
 ```